things to do in the summer

 Visit Missoula's Rocky Mountain Elk Foundation and learn about the role the foundation plays in elk conservation.

-Pick your own sweet cherries from an orchard in Montana's Flathead Valley.
+Pick your own sweet cherries from a U-Pick orchard in Montana's Flathead Valley.

 Try fat biking through the snow in our wintry wonderland.